 Memorials of other famous leaders surround this holy ground.
 A prayer meeting takes place here every Friday, while the teachings of Gandhi are portrayed through sound, light and sculpture narration between 1000 hrs – 1700 hrs daily, except Monday.

 The city of Delhi enjoys a long and chequered history, where several century old monuments mingle with towers of new buildings.

 To make the locals and visitors aware of this rich heritage and culture and maintain a harmonious relation with them, a series of Heritage walks were envisaged, way back in 2005.

 These now hugely popular walks are conducted every weekend by some extremely knowledgeable guides and tour leaders.

-For a nominal fee of around 5 $ per person, one can cover several important areas of rich culture and architectural heritage which are far removed from the usual tourist itinerary.
+For a nominal fee, one can cover several important areas of rich culture and architectural heritage which are far removed from the usual tourist itinerary.

 17. Lose yourself at the Jantar Mantar